LArSoft

 Fermilab Computing Access

-For up-to-date information, please consult https://fermi.servicenowservices.com/wp/ The following is just for your convenience.
+For up-to-date information, please consult the knowledge base at The Fermilab Service Desk.
+This requires logging in with your Services account and searching for “kerberos”.
+The following is just for your convenience.

 $ kinit <principal>@FNAL.GOV